Starting and Operating a Farmers Market: Frequently Asked Questions

 In addition, the report identifies areas of risk and makes recommendations for farmers market organizers.

-Are there any farmers market organizations or associations that our market can join?
+What farmers market organizations or associations can our market can join?

 Associations of farmers markets and other direct marketing ventures exist at the state and international levels to assist growers and market organizers.
-As noted above, at the state level, the Missouri Farmers Market Association is a valuable resource for market organizers and growers.
-At the international level, the Networking Association for Farm Direct Marketing and Agritourism (NAFDMA), works to improve farm income and promote farm direct marketing through education, networking, advocacy, research and innovation.
+At the state level, the Missouri Farmers Market Association is a valuable resource for market organizers and growers.
+At the international level, the North American Farmers’ Direct Marketing Association (NAFDMA) works to improve farm income and promote farm direct marketing through education, networking, advocacy, research and innovation.

 How can we collect information from customers to evaluate the market’s performance?